roadlittledawn/portfolio-site/src/files/resume-notes.md

 Democratic + Coaching + bit of Servant + bit of Visionary management

 Connecting and communicating with technical and non-technical people.

+Another thing to mention is 3 motivators: Autonomy, Mastery, Purpose

+5 conditions that increase a team’s odds of success:

+- Having a real team (with clear boundaries and stable relationships)
+- A compelling direction (aka, purpose)
+- An enabling structure (aka, autonomy)
+- A supportive organizational context (aka, autonomy and maybe some blend of the other two)
+- Expert coaching (aka, mastery)

+3 buckets, and levers great managers pull on

+- Purpose
+- People
+- Process

 # What I do now: job description